-6 By industry, orders from electrical machinery have declined somewhat noticeably of late, possibly in reaction to production adjustment in this sector since the end of last year.
-With various surveys showing positive business fixed investment plans for fiscal 2007 and the supply-demand conditions of electronic parts gradually heading for improvement, machinery orders from this sector are also expected to pick up at some stage.
+6 By industry, orders from electrical machinery had declined somewhat noticeably until the second quarter, due in part to production adjustment in electronic parts since the end of last year, but they stepped up in July with the improvement in the supply-demand conditions of electronic parts.
 Meanwhile, forecasts for the third quarter show that orders are projected to increase somewhat for both manufacturing and nonmanufacturing firms (the quarter-on-quarter increase stands at 3.7 percent for private demand, excluding orders of shipbuilding and orders from electric power companies).

-7 The recent rise in construction starts may possibly be caused by a rush in demand just before the revised Building Standard Law took effect (the revision, which came into effect on June 20, has resulted in a more stringent review of an application for a building permit from a viewpoint of building standard).
+7 These fluctuations were largely attributable to a rush in demand just before the revised Building Standard Law took effect and the fall in reaction to this (the revision, which came into effect on June 20, has resulted in a more stringent review of applications for building permits from the viewpoint of building standards).